 Who Pulls It Off

-I texturize the bangs so they break into soft points instead of sitting as a solid block, matching the choppy layers behind them.
-It is a committed look that needs a fringe trim every couple of weeks.
+Texturizing the bangs breaks them into soft points instead of one solid block, matching the choppy layers behind them.
+It’s a committed look, and the fringe alone needs reshaping closer to every three weeks.

 This one suits confident, low-fuss people who want maximum impact with minimal styling.